RichTools/richbuild/README.md

 Finally we call the `CLEANUP` macro because yes `richBuild` allocates memory to store the name of your files, so we need to free it after.

 ## A Word about Windows
-I have made an attempt to interface with the windows API to list files, since the `dirend` header is unix specific.
-I don't actually have any way to test it on windows, so I do not konw if that solution works.
-As a matter of fact just use WSL, that has a c compiler built in and also supports the `dirend` header.

-If anyone reading this using windows would like to try it, I would appreciate if you let me know if it works.
+I tested, using wine and wingw-w64 and it broke completely, so I have now removed the code for interfacing the windows API, I don't want to fix it.
+Use a C compiler from WSL to run.